It isn’t BIG to make others feel small.

 • Might enjoy pushing, name-calling, or teasing other children

 • May be defiant and pushy toward adults, including parents and teachers

 • May be unfeeling toward others who are victimized

-• If a boy, he is often larger or stronger than others his age
+• If a boy, he is often bigger or more robust than others his age

 Victims of bullies may exhibit the following behaviours:

 • Maybe worried or unhappy, with little self-confidence